Work Package 6 – Concerted actions on new and arising issues posing challenges to market surveillance and enforcement

 Work Package Coordinator: vores bureau, Denmark

-To investigate emerging issues linked to new risks, new standards or product legislation, new products or technologies detected on the market that hinders effective and enforceable market surveillance.
-Our aim is to specify how such challenges can be illuminated or in other ways tackled with a purpose to be able to conduct a market surveillance inspection.
+To investigate and possibly support the solution of known and emerging issues linked to current and new risks, standards or product legislation and products or technologies detected on the market that hinders effective and enforceable market surveillance.
+Our aim is to specify how such challenges can be illuminated or in other ways tackled with a purpose to be able to overcome the barriers to the conduction of a a market surveillance inspection.

 Market surveillance inspectors increasingly encounter challenges with verifying compliance of regulated products.
-Challenges range from very simple ones, like obtaining a random specimen for verification testing purposes, to challenges with very large products where traditional laboratory test methods cannot be applied ― if the product models can even be located.
+Challenges range from very simple ones, like the way to select random specimen for verification testing purposes, to challenges related to very large products assembled in situ where traditional laboratory test methods cannot be applied ― if the product models can even be located.

-This Work Package is being designed to be able to take rapid action through the setting up of dedicated task groups on the identified issues for market surveillance raised at short notice by members of the two relevant ADCO groups.
+This Work Package is being designed to be able to take action through the setting up of dedicated task groups on the identified issues for market surveillance raised for the entire duration of the Concerted Action by members of the two relevant ADCO groups.

-This work package will address some of the challenges faced by MSAs in conducting and enforcing market surveillance with an aim to specify ways to overcome these challenges.
+This work package id addressing some of the challenges faced by MSAs in conducting and enforcing market surveillance, to suggest specific ways to overcome them.
 Some of the possible known challenges are:

 - Obtaining a random specimen for verification testing in laboratory: Many industry products are not available from stock, and even only produced to order.
-If testing cannot be conducted on a random specimen, without involving the manufacturer/legal representative, then understanding if and to what level the results would be questionable in respect to enforcement is of utmost importance.
+If testing cannot be conducted on a randomly selected specimen, without involving the manufacturer/legal representative, then the independence and validity of the test result could become compromised.
 Aim is to identify which procedures/actions can be applied in such cases;

-- Large products/systems: open issues are if there are laboratories available capable of testing, possibilities for MSAs to identify when the product is “placed on the market” and where to locate these products;
+- Large products/systems: open issues are to identify laboratories capable of testing such products, possibilities for MSAs to identify when the product is “placed on the market” and where to locate these products;

-- Software updates: increasingly relevant as more and more product types are controlled by software that is being regularly updated.
-The energy labelling regulation sets new demands in this respect: if updating of software causes detriment compared to what is indicated on the label, end-users must be given the option of accepting or refusing the update.
-Possibilities to inspect and enforce these demands could be explored by the project working group;
+- Software updates: increasingly relevant as more and more product types are controlled by software that can be (regularly) updated.
+The product specific ecodesign regulations and the energy labelling framework legislation set new provisions in this respect: if updating of software causes detriment compared to what is indicated on the label or of any other declared parameter, end-users must be given the option of accepting or refusing the update without (major) effects on the product performance.
+Possibilities to inspect products to verify the conformity with these demands could be explored;

 - Verification testing of complex products: what measures can be used by MSAs if the suppliers do not supply the necessary information on settings, etc. Should a standardised testing approach (test conditions/standard settings) be defined in order to overcome this situation?